hoytak/lazyrunner/doc/source/commandline.rst

 The command line options (from running ``Z --help``) are as follows::

+  Usage:
+  Z [options] preset1, preset2, ...

+  Queued Runner -- module based scientific programming.

+  Options:
     -h, --help                                      show this help message and exit

     Run Options:
+      -g, --debug                                   Sets the logging level to debug, so all log.debug() messages are printed; turns on
+						    compiler debug flags.
-      -g, --debug                                   Turns on printing of configuration and log debug messages.
+      -v, --verbose                                 Turns on more detailed printing of lazyrunner actions and messages.
+      -n, --no-compile                              Disable automatic recompiling of extension modules.
       -s <settings module/file>, --settings=<settings module/file>
 						    Run a specified settings file instead of 'defaults'.
 (Path from settings/ subdirectory,